Most Important Financial Ratios

 5. Net Profit Margin

-The net profit margin is a number which indicates the efficiency of a company at its cost control.
-A higher net profit margin shows more efficiency of the company at converting its revenue into actual profit.
-This ratio is a good way of making comparisons between companies in the same industry, for such companies are often subject to similar business conditions.
+The net profit margin is a figure that indicates a company's efficiency in controlling costs.
+A higher net profit margin indicates that the company is more efficient at converting its revenues into actual profits.
+This ratio is a good way to make comparisons between companies in the same industry, as such companies are often subject to similar business conditions.

 The formula for computing the Net Profit Margin is: